AlexandrBeckers/qa-engineering-lab/README.md

 A personal engineering project for learning and practicing modern Quality Assurance Automation.

-The main goal of this repository is to build a production-like QA environment from scratch and gain hands-on experience with automation testing, infrastructure, CI/CD and engineering best practices.
+The main goal of this repository is to build a production-like QA Automation Framework from scratch and gain hands-on experience with automation testing, infrastructure, CI/CD and engineering best practices.

 ---